 The software enters into the maintenance stage after releasing to the customer.
-This phase runs based on the agreement where the client gets continuous support and expect bug fixes if encountered.
+This phase runs based on the agreement where the client gets continuous support and expects bug fixes if encountered.

 Advantages of the Waterfall Methodology

-The waterfall primarily recommends to invest the bulk of the time, capital and energy up front: 20-40% in the first two stages, 30-40% on the development/coding, and the remaining spend on the implementation and maintenance.
+The waterfall primarily recommends investing the bulk of the time, capital, and energy upfront: 20-40% in the first two stages, 30-40% on the development/coding, and the remaining spend on the implementation and maintenance.

 - It is useful for projects which give more priority to quality than to the cost or the time duration.

-- Suitable for projects which are easy to implement and doesn’t need a lot of resources and efforts.
+- Suitable for projects which are easy to implement and don’t need a lot of resources and effort.

 - The stability of the model makes project management easier.

-- Both the customers and project manager can actively monitor the progress at any stage of the development.
+- Both the customers and project managers can actively monitor the progress at any stage of development.

-- Since all phases occur without any overlap, hence it reduces the project complexity.
+- Since all phases occur without any overlap, hence it reduces the project’s complexity.

-- Flexibility in communicating with the clients, especially when any critical requirements needs a design discussion.
+- Flexibility in communicating with clients, especially when any critical requirements need a design discussion.

 Disadvantages of the Waterfall Methodology

 Every model has come with its limitations; hence, it may not work the same for every project.
-The waterfall methodology suites the best for projects when there are clear requirements and no ambiguity, size is short, and all stakeholders agree on the technology used.
+The waterfall methodology suits the best projects when there are clear requirements and no ambiguity, the size is short, and all stakeholders agree on the technology used.
 But it also comes with some disadvantages which are as follows: